 San Isidro: the practical guide to dressing as a chulapo in Madrid

-Published on May 05, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 Madrid is getting ready for San Isidro, and Ainara C. Mateos offers us a practical guide to dressing according to tradition.
-The typical men's outfit includes dark trousers, a white shirt, a vest, a red sash, and a cloth cap.
+The typical men's costume includes dark trousers, a white shirt, a vest, a red sash, and a cloth cap.
 For women, a polka dot dress, a Manila shawl, an apron, and flowers in the hair.
 A classic image that returns to the streets every May.

-A man and a woman pose in traditional Madrid costumes: dark trousers, vest and cap; polka dot dress with shawl and flowers.
+A man and a woman pose in traditional Madrid costumes: dark trousers, vest, and cap; polka dot dress with shawl and flowers.

 The chulapo algorithm: how to optimize your traditional look 🧑💻